 Much of Gervex’s early work was based on myth and stories, which were more often than not just an excuse to paint nude women.
 Rolla is no exception.
-He was well liked by the Salon de Paris, but they savagely rejected Rolla on the grounds of it being ‘immoral.’
+He was well liked by the Salon de Paris, but they savagely rejected Rolla on the grounds of it being “immoral”.
 However, the resulting scandal meant that when the painting was finally exhibited a short while later, crowds rushed to see it.
 Gervex’s inspiration for the painting was a poem by Alfred de Musset – in this scene, the young hedonist Rolla is implied to have had sex with the teenage prostitute, Marie.
 Like many paintings of the late 19th century, her status as a prostitute is strongly alluded to with her undone corset and clothes, while in probably the best innuendo and allusion to sex in art history, Rolla’s cane emerges out from her discarded clothes.

 Alberto Giacometti came to define the existential post-war years of art with his thin, stick-like statues of men and women.
 Their whittled-down appearance made them seem far away and distant, but still human.
 There were many women who sat as models for Giacometti and his statues.
-For a long time, his favorite model was his wife, Annette.
+For a long time, his favourite model was his wife, Annette.
 Then Giacometti met Caroline – real name Yvonne Poiraudeau – a Parisian prostitute who he may or may not have been completely infatuated with.
 (Annette wasn’t happy, either way).
 Infatuation or not, Giacometti was fascinated by Caroline and her life, and he often funded her lifestyle.
 In his last years, all his work focused solely on depicting her.
 A draftsman as well, Giacometti made a few paintings of Caroline.
 In all three of them, he paints her in his usual simple, sketch-like style but her face is detailed, drawing the viewer’s attention.
 In particular, her eyes are wide and gaze out at the spectator as if returning their own open stare.
 Famously, on one of them, Caroline stubbed out her cigarette while Giacometti was still painting it.
 The burn stain is still there to this day.

 Egon Schiele loved women.
 If Lautrec depicted prostitutes in their quiet, intimate moments, then Schiele drew all manner of women at their most erotic and open moments.
 But like Lautrec, Schiele viewed these women not through the male gaze but as they were, and so much of his work comes out as empowering: women are shown confident in their sexuality and desires.
 He was also not shy about this love.
 It got him into trouble on one or more occasion when he showed his sketches to pretty much anyone he could – including young girls.
 One of his many scandals was the Black-Haired Girls – a pair of teenage prostitutes.
 In most of the paintings and sketches of the pair, Schiele is explicit in the both their nudity and age; neither girls, for example, are drawn without much pubic hair, if at all.
-In Black-Haired Girl Lifting Skirt, he draws our attention to her exposed crotch with a bright burst of red color – typical in many of his explicit artworks – forcing us to acknowledge her exposed nakedness.
+In Black-Haired Girl With Lifted Skirt (1911), he draws our attention to her exposed crotch with a bright burst of red colour – typical in many of his explicit artworks – forcing us to acknowledge her exposed nakedness.
 Her pose and expressions are almost grotesque in how contorted they are.
 If such drawings can today be considered straddling the line between art and pornography, you can imagine the scandal they caused back in the early 20th century.